sshonosuke/BSPS/README.md

 - `BSPS.R`: Implementation of BSPS
 - `example1.R`: Example of applying BSPS and some existing prediction methods to simulated data
 - `example2.R`: Example of applying BSPS and some existing prediction methods to simulated data

+Please contact sugasawa (at) econ.keio.ac.jp if you have any questions.